Inference for reaction networks using the Linear Noise Approximation: Inference using the LNA

 \subsection{Partially-observed systems}

 Now assume that we have partial observations $\bmy_0,\dots,\bmy_n$ from times $0=t_0,\dots,t_n=T$, where the conditional distribution for the observations given the true process is

-In our particular context the matrix $\bmP(\bmtheta)$ simply removes certain components of $\bmx_i$ and leaves the remaining components unchanged; an operation that requires no parameterisation.
-Nonetheless the algorithm is valid for more general $\bmP(\bmtheta)$ such as when the observations are an unknown but fixed multiple of the true values (with or without Gaussian error).
+For the examples in Section \ref{sect.simstudy} the matrix $\bmP(\bmtheta)$ simply removes certain components of $\bmx_i$ and leaves the remaining components unchanged; an operation that requires no parameterisation, but for the model analysed in Section \ref{sec.GFT} the observations are centered on an unknown but fixed multiple of the true values (with Gaussian error).
+The variance of the Gaussian error, $\bmV$, can be any deterministic function (of time, for example) parameterised by $\bmtheta$.
+In the examples that we consider in this article $\bmV$ is either $\bmzero$ or a fixed (unknown) diagonal matrix.
 We also introduce a prior, $\bmX_0\sim N(\bmmu_0,\bmSigma_0)$.
-To simplify notation, in the following we drop the explicit dependent of the matrices $\bmP(\bmtheta)$ and $\bmV(\bmtheta)$ on $\bmtheta$.
-We will also use $\bmy_{0:i}=(\bmy_0,\ldots,\bmy_i)$.
+To simplify notation, in the following we drop the explicit dependence of the matrices $\bmP(\bmtheta)$ and $\bmV(\bmtheta)$ on $\bmtheta$.
+We will also use $\bmy_{0:i}:=(\bmy_0,\ldots,\bmy_i)$.

-{\bf Approximating the Likelihood using the LNA}
+\subsubsection{Approximating the Likelihood using the LNA}